MyJetTools/ssh-releaser/README.md

 * ${/file_name:raw} = after reading from a file - if content has placeholders inside - they are not going to be populated by variables from files;

 * ${/file_name:url_encoded:raw} = raw - makes sure that content from file is not altered from variables. url_encoded  - makes sure that content is url_encoded before it's going to be injected into a placeholder;

+* *{PLACEHOLDER_NAME} - is a placeholder parameter which is used in case when yaml is used as a template and parameter has to be passed.